Creosote: A highly combustible material that is a

 Crown: The sloped, concrete top of a chimney that

 prevents the buildup of water around the opening.
 A

 crown also acts as a separator between a flue liner and the inner wall of a chimney.

 Damper: A retractable plate located at the throat of a

 chimney.
 When a chimney is not in use the damper is typically left closed in order to impede the flow of air into a chimney thereby conserving energy.
-When a chimney is in use, the damper is left open to ensure the hazardous gases associated with a chimney are safely emitted.
+When a chimney is in use, the damper is left open to ensure the hazardous gases associated with burning wood are safely emitted.

-Firebox: Area located in the opening of a chimney where wood is placed for burning.
+Firebox: Area located in the opening of a chimney where wood is placed inside for burning.

 Flashing: Sheet metal that is placed in the area where the roof and chimney meet.
 Flashing is used to form a tight seal between the roof and chimney for the purpose of keeping rainwater or any other moisture from leaking under the roof.

 Flue: The passage in a chimney through which all gases are vented into the atmosphere.